 Households with private wells are advised to test for bacteria and nitrates on an annual basis to detect these invisible, odorless contaminants.
 These contaminants can result from animal or human waste or fertilizer components reaching the well water and can cause illness in humans.
 The test is fast, easy and inexpensive, and the Barrington Area Council of Governments (BACOG) is working with Lake County Health Department to make it even easier.

-The Barrington Area Council of Governments (BACOG) is a voluntary organization of elected officials representing seven local villages and two townships in the Barrington area: Barrington, Barrington Hills, Barrington Township, Cuba Township, Deer Park, Lake Barrington, North Barrington, South Barrington, and Tower Lakes.
+The Barrington Area Council of Governments (BACOG) is a voluntary organization of elected officials representing six local villages and two townships in the Barrington area: Barrington, Barrington Hills, Barrington Township, Cuba Township, Lake Barrington, North Barrington, South Barrington and Tower Lakes.

 As a regional planning organization, BACOG serves to 1.) develop, implement and uphold the BACOG Comprehensive Plan, 2.) develop and promote policies, plans and priorities for regional growth, development and conservation, 3.) discuss, study and act on issues of regional interest and concern, and 4.) promote cooperative arrangements for shared services, intergovernmental agreements, and shared districts.

 The BACOG office is located in Barrington Hills at 112 Algonquin Road in the Barrington Hills Village Hall.
-Our offices are located by the North Entrance door and parking is also available by the north entrance.
+Our office islocated by the North Entrance door and parking is also available by the north entrance.

 The Barrington Area Council of Governments complies with the Freedom of Information Act.
 Should you wish to review or reproduce any public records, please contact the BACOG office to receive the Barrington Area Council of Governments Illinois Freedom of Information Act Request Form.
 You will be contacted regarding your request upon receipt of the completed form.
 Please be advised a copying fee may be charged depending upon the request.